scalawithcats/scala-with-cats/src/pages/types/opaque.typ

     We could use an `Array[Double]` or `Tuple2[Double, Double]`, but it's simpler to just define a class in the usual way.
 ].
-We also cannot define opaque types with type parameters.
 In these cases we're probably looking for an algebraic data type, which is discussed in @sec:adt.

 The second case is when we need to reimplement one of the methods, most commonly `toString`, that opaque types cannot override.
 For example,
-if we're creating types that represent personal information such as addresses and passwords, we might want to ensure they cannot be accidentally exposed in logs.
+we might want to ensure that types representing personal information, such as addresses and passwords, cannot be accidentally exposed in logs.
 Overriding `toString` helps ensure this, but we cannot do this for opaque types.